9606841/BunnyPrisonGame/README.md

 - Kate & Emily: programmer

 ## Project Objective
-We hope to make this project a fun and relaxing game for people of all ages who enjoy solving puzzles with cute characters and an interesting storyline.
-We strive to achieve the good feeling that one experiences after solving a problem, paired with the adorable bunny and his prison-buddies to create an enjoyable gaming session.
+We hope to make this project a fun and relaxing game for people of all ages and backgrounds who enjoy solving puzzles with cute characters and an interesting storyline.
+We strive to achieve the good feeling that one experiences after solving a problem, paired with the adorable bunny and his prison-buddies to create an enjoyable gaming session for all players.

 ## UML
 ![UML](https://github.com/9606841/BunnyPrisonGame/blob/main/images/BunnyPrison%20UML.png)